vele616/monorepo/packages/jobboard/website/content/jobs/admissions-sales-development-representative-pathrise-SASCR.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/pathrise"
 companyWebsite: "http://pathrise.com/"
-summary: "Pathrise wishes to hire a new admissions sales development representative.
+summary: "Pathrise wishes to hire a new Admissions Sales Development Representative.
 If you have 1+ years of experience in a related sales role, consider applying."
 summaryBackup: "To apply as an admissions sales development representative at Pathrise, you preferably need to have some knowledge of: #sales, #management, #analytics."
-featured: 20
+featured: 12
 ---

 **What is Pathrise?**